openemr/website-openemr/content/summer-of-code/_index.md

 Telehealth is increasingly being used in healthcare and while OpenEMR does support a patient portal and communication with physicians via secure messaging or chat, OpenEMR does not yet support Telehealth.
 The goal is to support telehealth in OpenEMR.

-* Mentors: Jason Oettinger, Sherwin Gaddis
+* Mentors: Jerry Padgett, Jason Oettinger
 * Tags: New Feature

 ## Custom proposal

 The community is also very open to custom proposals.
-Check out the OpenEMR Project Roadmap for some more ideas, and highly recommend discussing your ideas on the OpenEMR forum or chat and/or contacting a mentor directly.
+Check out the [OpenEMR Project Roadmap](https://www.open-emr.org/wiki/index.php/Roadmaps#OpenEMR_Project_Roadmap) and [Issue in Github](https://github.com/openemr/openemr/issues) for some more ideas, and highly recommend discussing your ideas on the [OpenEMR forum](https://community.open-emr.org/) or [OpenEMR chat](https://chat.open-emr.org/) and/or contacting a mentor directly.

 ## Mentors